United-Way-Achievement-Club/uw_database/docs/s3_setup.md

 1. (Optional) Populate the profile pictures folder with the images in this repository under **app/static/images/profile_pictures**.

-    In order to do this, clone this GitHub repo.
-Then, back to your S3 bucket console, click on the **profile_pictures** folder.
+    In order to do this, clone this GitHub repo (steps to clone the repo are in the main README file).
+Then, go back to your S3 bucket console, and click on the **profile_pictures** folder.
 Select **Upload** and upload all profile pictures from that directory to your bucket.

     This step will ensure that the default user profile pictures will show up without having to upload new ones.